McLaughlin-Levrone threatening long-time world 400m record after breaking US time

 But McLaughlin-Levrone has a knack for breaking records.
 She's done it six times in her “main” event, the 400 hurdles, which she took a break from this year to see what she could do in the 400 flat.
 Her record in the hurdles stands at 50.37.

-McLaughlin said that while she was surprised to see the 48.29 pop up on a sultry night in the same stadium where she won the hurdles four years ago in the Tokyo Olympics, “The last 30 meters were a little reserved.”
+McLaughlin said that while she was surprised to see the 48.29 pop up on a sultry night in the same stadium where she won the hurdles — with a world-record time — four years ago in the Tokyo Olympics, “The last 30 meters were a little reserved.”

 “But it wasn't surprising because I know the work that has been put in.
 It's really just about executing, and I'm grateful that it showed me it's there.”